hilldrew/chemex/README.md

 ![chemex](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b8/Chemex_Coffeemaker.jpg/300px-Chemex_Coffeemaker.jpg)

-Not all chemical identifiers are created equal.
-This project is about ways of linking different kinds of identifiers (especially authority-controlled numeric IDs with open structure-based IDs) using public data, limited resources, and Python.
+This project was originally about ways of linking different kinds of identifiers (especially authority-controlled numeric IDs with open structure-based IDs) using public data, limited resources, and Python.

+It's also about transforming public chemical hazard data into more usable forms.

+## Organization

+* `chemex` package.
+* `scripts/` contains a few scripts that help transform and clean data from useful public-domain sources.
+See the README(s) in that directory.
+  * GHS classifications
+  * PubChem search results
+* `notebooks/` contains ([notebooks](http://jupyter.org/)) with some explanation and/or some testing/

 ## Requirements

-The chemex package and the scripts (`scripts/`) require:
-* Python 2.7
+* Python 2.7 or 3.x with [future](http://python-future.org/)
-* future
 * xlrd
 * numpy

-The [IPython](http://ipython.org/) notebooks (`notebooks/`) were written in Python 3, and additionally use:
+* pandas
 * requests
-* pandas

 ## Fine print

-Files in `data/` are either from the public domain, or were generated from public data sources.
+Files in `data/` are from the public domain.

 Everything else here is free and unencumbered software released into the public domain (see `LICENSE`).